ML Two

 - Trained an image classifier with CreateML, using a well-prepared fruit image dataset🍎🍏

-- Train a sound classifier with CreateML, using a not-so-well-prepared environment sound dataset🔊 and a python script for data pre-processing
+- Train a sound classifier with CreateML, using a not-so-well-prepared environment sound dataset🔊 and some python code for data pre-processing

 Today: